-The scope of science and research in NSW is wide ranging and boasts outstanding strengths across a variety of fields – from next generation communications, to energy technology, robotics, biotechnology, eResearch, health and medical research, and many more.
+The scope of science and research in NSW is wide ranging and boasts outstanding strengths across a variety of fields – from next-generation communications to energy technology, robotics, biotechnology, eResearch, health and medical research, and much more.

-NSW is home to many innovations used around the globe - including hearing implants, Wi-Fi technology, Google Maps and the Jameson Cell, used for separating minerals in mining.
+New South Wales is home to many innovations used around the globe – including hearing implants, wifi technology, Google Maps and the Jameson Cell, used for separating minerals in mining.

 NSW has a culture of innovation which is supported by its world-class universities and research institutes, including specialised collaborative research centres and research infrastructure available to local and international industry.